 - Acknowledges and values the diversity of people who live in Oxford - Is committed to the promotion of equality of opportunity for all and the prevention of discrimination.
-Oxford City Council aims to promote equal opportunities to contribute to a fair and socially inclusive City - Recognises the importance of delivering services and running facilities

-- that are accessible to all, and where these are managed by the Council directly, aims to ensure that no-one will be prevented from accessing services and facilities - Has produced a housing strategy whereby it has committed to improve its monitoring of take up of housing services by different groups
+Oxford City Council aims to promote equal opportunities to contribute to a fair and socially inclusive City - Recognises the importance of delivering services and running facilities that are accessible to all, and where these are managed by the Council directly, aims to ensure that no-one will be prevented from accessing services and facilities - Has produced a Housing, Homeless and Rough Sleeping Strategy whereby it has committed to improve its monitoring of take up of housing services by different groups

-2.3 Targets and Monitoring
+2.3.
+Targets and Monitoring

-2.3.1 Annual Lettings Plans
+2.3.1.
+Annual Lettings Plan